ChillGenXer/sapiens-server/README.md

 ## Installation

+It is best to start fresh and delete any previous version installed.
+As long as you use the same Linux username, your old world or worlds will be detected by these scripts.

+**Important**: Before deleting any old `sapiens-server` folder, ensure to back up any important data from `world_backups` and `log_backups`.

 Clone the repository into a directory called `sapiens-server` in the home directory of the user that will run the server:

 ```bash